 That momentous event, turning legal drinking age, was while away in college.
 Coming back for holidays and summer breaks, some of us would visit our favorite of these local pubs.
 I really don't know we choose Botteon's Tavern (boe-tee-on), it was probably due to the fact that one of our dad's frequented it and the name stuck in our memory.
 Therefore it was a safe place — in theory.

-On one of these trips home, I remember bringing home a girlfriend from college and she, a neighborhood buddy and I walked to Botteon's for a beer or two.
+On one of these trips home, I remember bringing home a friend from college.
+He, a neighborhood buddy and I walked to Botteon's for a beer or two.
 Okay, probably more, but that was long ago.
 The thing I do remember was the walk back.
-A bit more joyous than the walk there, we were singing the Bruce Springsteen song Spirits in the Night out loud while doing the Wizard of Oz dance down the yellow brick road.
+A bit more joyous than the walk there, we were singing the Bruce Springsteen song Spirit in the Night out loud while doing the Wizard of Oz dance down the yellow brick road.
 It was fun, we were young and invincible, ready to conquer the world and the neighborhood.

 A Miner Walks into a Bar